Splash Works: First expansion: 1992

 The water park opened in 1992 with 4 ha and it cost the company $6 million CAD.
 It opened with four combo water slides: Body Blast, Whirl Winds, Pipeline and Drop Zone (later renamed Wipeout).
 It also included a lazy river and a kids area, Scooby Splash Islands, with some kiddie slides and a wading pool.
+Of these slide towers, Whirlwinds is the only waterslide from Splash Works' opening year to still be operational.

 Second expansion: 1996

 The year 1996 was the single largest expansion of the water park since its opening in 1992.
 It saw Splash Works expand to 8.1 ha through an expansion south of the Mighty Canadian Minebuster, so much so, some of the track had to be reconfigured so a bridge could be built over it.
 It essentially created a south side to the water park.
-The 1996 expansion saw the creation of White Water Bay, which is still the largest outdoor wavepool in Canada, along with the Black Hole waterslides and Pump House, an interactive spray ground.
+The 1996 expansion saw the creation of White Water Bay, which is still the largest outdoor wavepool in Canada, along with the Black Hole enclosed tube slide complex and Pump House, an interactive spray ground.

 Third expansion: 1999

 The year 1999 was the third expansion of Splash Works.
-It saw the creation of two new slides, Super Soaker and the Plunge.
+It saw the creation of two new slides, Super Soaker and The Plunge.
 While two separate rides, they share a common loading platform tower.
 The 1999 expansion also saw another bridge to the south side of Splash Works (behind these two slides).
 In addition, these two new slides and new bridge cross over Minebuster.
 The Plunge is a multi-person raft straight down a slide, and the Super Soaker is twisting water slide.
-They both use the same tube.
+They both use the same tube and share the same tower.

 Fourth expansion: 2002

 The year 2002 expansion of Splash Works saw the addition of Riptide Racer and Barracuda Blaster.
-Barracuda Blaster is bowl ride, and Riptide Race is an eight lane water carpet slide race.
+Barracuda Blaster is bowl slide, and Riptide Racer is an eight lane mat-racer slide.
 Barracuda Blaster took a part of the Lazy River for exiting out of the bowl and Riptide Racer also created a new waterfall for the Lazy River.
 Two new kiddie slides were added to Splash Island as well as an interactive water playground.

 Fifth expansion: 2015

-The latest expansion of Splash Works is planned for 2015.
+The latest expansion of Splash Works was made in 2015.
 Canada's Wonderland announced two new additions in 2014, Typhoon and Splash Station.
 Typhoon, originally known as Topsy Turvy, was relocated from Ontario Place where it never opened.
 It features funnels and hairpin turns.
 The two attractions are built in the former area of Wipeout, near Muskoka Plunge.